 Background: There exist several barriers to physical activity (PA) among adolescent girls.
-We therefore developed a culturally acceptable dance/fitness intervention called THANDAV (Taking HIIT And Dance to Adolescents for Victory over NCDs).
+We therefore developed a culturally acceptable dance/fitness intervention called THANDAV (Taking High-Intensity Interval Training [HIIT] ANd Dance to Adolescents for Victory over noncommunicable diseases [NCDs]).
 The main aim of this study was to evaluate the THANDAV protocol among Asian Indian girls aged 10 to 17 years.

-Conclusions: The THANDAV dance intervention meets HIIT norms and is a novel, culturally appropriate form of PA that is enjoyable, takes little time and can be done at home.
+Conclusions: The THANDAV intervention meets HIIT norms and is a novel culturally appropriate form of PA that is enjoyable, takes little time, and can be done at home.
 It has the potential to be a sustainable intervention to improve cardiorespiratory fitness and prevent NCDs in Asian Indian adolescent girls.

 - Medical Laboratory Technology

 - Heart rate